DenDrummer/RealmsEdge/README.md

 ## 1.5: Serverside
 This will include not only the mods, but also datapacks that are being used on the server.
-There will be a great overlap with Required mods (1.2), and some minor overlap with Recommended mods (1.3), but some mods will only be used on the server, such as Discord Integration and DynmapForge.
+There will be a great overlap with Required mods (1.2), and some minor overlap with Recommended mods (1.3), but some mods will only be used on the server, such as Discord Integration, DynmapForge and Vivecraft Forge Extensions.
 Some of the serverside-onlly mods will still work in singleplayer, but some mods like Discord Integration is only meant to work on actual servers.

 # 2: Joining the server